sourcery-ai-bot/tts-watson/README.md

 This package leverages IBM Watson's TTS A.P.I to stream audio of text using pyaudio.
 This improves performance response.

+## Looking For New Maintainer

+I took over this repo in 2017 when I needed it for a project but lost interest.
+If anyone needs is interested in its upkeep then let me know.

 ## Requirements

 - **Python 2.7 or higher**